Introduction to retrospectives

 Your team brainstorms within pre-defined topics such as What went well?
 What didn't go well?; sharing their experiences and reflections with the rest of the team.
 Depending on your team dynamic, you can set the brainstorming activity to be independent or collaborative, anonymous, and choose your own topics.
 Learn more

-In the group step all ideas are revealed, and the team may group similar or related ideas into themes for conversation.
-TeamRetro assists this process by applying Natural Language Processing techniques to suggest potentially related groups which you can accept or reject.
+In the Group step, all ideas are revealed, and the team may group similar or related ideas into themes for conversation.
+TeamRetro assists this process by applying Natural Language Processing techniques to suggest potentially related groups that you can accept or reject.
 Learn more

 Often too many ideas are captured to discuss on them all, so the next step is for the team to vote on the ideas they'd like to discuss further.
 Votes are captured privately and will be revealed when the facilitator advances to the Discuss step.
 Learn more